A New Way Forward for

 Join Other Centrist Groups

 We are not in competition with other centrist groups and encourage you to seek out these groups and actively participate in them.
 We are nonjudgmental about how centrist each of these groups really is.
 Some of these groups lean left, some of them lean right.
-At this point, we are happy to include anyone who is even trying to make the effort.
+At this point, we are happy to include any group making a genuine effort.

 Groups that we are aware of include (in random order): No Labels, The Centrist Project (also known as Unite America), the Bipartisan Policy Center, the Reformicon movement, Third Way, Represent Us, the Campaign Legal Center, FairVote, Quadrivium, New America, Citizen Data, Inform Your Vote, the Bridge Alliance, Braver Angels, RenewAmericamovement.com, Country1st, and the Forward Party.
 If you are aware of other groups that should be included in this list, please contact us and let us know.
 If you have reason to believe that any of these groups should not be included in our list, please let us know that, too.